rq/rq/docs/results.md

 Python functions may have return values, so jobs can have them, too.
-If a job returns a non-`None` return value, the worker will write that return value back to a Redis key with a limited lifetime (_500 seconds by default_).
+If a job returns a non-`None` return value, the worker will write that return value back to the job's Redis hash under the `result` key.
+The job's Redis hash itself will expire after 500 seconds after the job is finished.

-The key it uses for this purpose is specified in the
-<a href="{{site.baseurl}}contrib/internals/#job-tuple">job tuple</a>, as the
-second element.
-That key is generated upon job enqueuement and is a random UUID, for example:

-    rq:result:e3f3d953-8910-4ace-9a5f-7d361221a590

-The party that enqueued the job gets back a `DelayedResult` object as a result of the enqueueing itself.
-Such a `DelayedResult` object is tightly coupled with that UUID, to be able to poll for results.
+The party that enqueued the job gets back a `Job` instance as a result of the enqueueing itself.
+Such a `Job` object is a proxy object that is tied to the job's ID, to be able to poll for results.

 ### On the return value's TTL